A love letter to

 Patagonia should own that moment.

-“Warm Welcome” is a multilingual initiative that reimagines Patagonia’s winter campaign as an act of hospitality to extend warmth, comfort, and sustainability to those meeting winter for the first time.
+With ‘Warm Welcome’ as a multilingual initiative, Patagonia can reimagine winter campaigns as an act of hospitality to extend warmth, comfort, and sustainability to those meeting winter for the first time.

 I put together a few sketches of what this could look like.

-Across the Atlantic, the European Union welcomed 3.7 million arrivals from non-EU citizens, in 2023.
+Across the Atlantic, the European Union welcomed about 3.7 million arrivals from non-EU citizens in 2023.

 Patagonia should own that moment.

-“Warm Welcome” is a multilingual initiative that reimagines Patagonia’s winter campaign as an act of hospitality to extend warmth, comfort, and sustainability to those meeting winter for the first time.
+With ‘Warm Welcome’ as a multilingual initiative, Patagonia can reimagine winter campaigns as an act of hospitality to extend warmth, comfort, and sustainability to those meeting winter for the first time.

 I put together a few sketches of what this could look like.